traversc/sakura/README.md

 ### Extension to R Serialization

 Extends the functionality of R serialization by augmenting the built-in reference hook system.
-This enhanced implementation allows optimal, one-pass integrated serialization that combines R serialization with third-party serialization methods.
+This enhanced implementation allows an integrated single-pass operation that combines R serialization with third-party serialization methods.

-Facilitates the serialization of even complex R objects, which contain non-system reference objects, such as those accessed via external pointers, for use in parallel and distributed computing.
+Facilitates the serialization of even complex R objects, which contain non-system reference objects, such as those accessed via external pointers, to enable their use in parallel and distributed computing.

 This package was a request from a meeting of the [R Consortium](https://r-consortium.org/) [Marshalling and Serialization